 Bratislava City Pass Free Museums

-Here is the current list of free Bratislava City Pass museums as of June, 2018.
+Here is the current list of free Bratislava City Pass museums.
 I’ve included the cost of each museum as well, so you can get a feel for how much money you’ll save with the card.

 City History Museum